0xcatalysis/catalysis-blog/data/Paper 2 3 — Catalysis A Research Deep-Dive on SSNs 21b8c8013d32802ab560ebf922db7bfa.md

 At $t_2$ (near-equilibrium):

 - **Aggregate stake across the system increases** as more efficient utility routing raises delegation confidence.
 Catalysis TVL at $t_2$ exceeds $t_!$, reflected by the thickened bar at the center.
-More capital is secured, better aligned to perceived utilities and yield-risk profiles;
+More capital is secured, better aligned to perceived utilities and yield-risk profiles**;**
 - **SSP1 and SSP3 selectively onboard higher-risk SSNs**, recalibrating their risk/yield mix to improve stake utilization without breaching acceptable slashing correlation thresholds;
 - **SSN4 reallocates significantly to SSP2**, suggesting that its perceived utility for SSP2 has improved—potentially from post-slashing incentive realignment or updated risk assessments;
 - **SSN1 increases allocations to both SSP1 and SSP2**, indicating balanced exposure and diversified utility sourcing as systemic confidence improves;
 - **SSP2 improves its risk-reward profile**, either through sharper reward signaling or reduced correlation risk.
-If previously underused despite high yields, improved clarity in risk scope and validator incentives unlocks latent TVL inflows;
+If previously underused despite high yields, improved clarity in risk scope and validator incentives unlocks latent TVL inflows**;**
 - **SSP1 and SSP3 achieve higher utilization rates**, absorbing previously sidelined capital by optimizing for slashing-aware yield curves;
 - **SSP1, in particular, absorbs more stake by accommodating “riskier” stake from SSN2 and SSN5**, improving yield distribution and validator efficiency without destabilizing its slashing profile.